mapninja/Tutorial-Geocoding-Crash-Course/ReadMe.md

 This should always be the first step in a geocoding job, as it saves time, processing and often credits or money.

-# Exercise #1 - Using the locator.stanford.edu Address Locators
+# Exercise #1 - Using the locator.stanford.edu Address Locators with ArcGIS Pro
 ### Example Data
 We'll use one file from the **[data](https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS)** (at [https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS](https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS) ) for this exercise: